-Program 1.1.1: The County supports the provision of rehabilitation assistance to owner and renter-occupied households to facilitate unit upgrading.
+Program 1.1.1: The County supports the provision of rehabilitation assistance to owner and renteroccupied households to facilitate unit upgrading.
 The County has initiated a rehabilitation program with the goal of encouraging owners of vacant houses to rehabilitate them and rent or sell them.
 This program also includes funding for ADUs/JADUs as well as the management of other rehabilitation funding such as No Place Like Home that focuses on low-income rentals and owner occupied dwellings.

-Funding: Community Development Block Grant (CDBG).
-The County shall encourage financing housing rehabilitation efforts and affordable housing construction.
-To do this, the County shall consider and if appropriate complete grant applications for CDBG and possibly HOME funds at least twice during the planning period.
+Funding: Community Development Block Grant (CDBG) and Inyo County.
+The County shall encourage financing housing rehabilitation efforts and ADU/JADU development.
+To do this, the County shall consider and if appropriate complete grant applications for CDBG and possibly HOME funds at least twice during the planning period for extremely low, very low and low income units.
 Research available state funds on an annual basis as Notice of Funding Availability (NOFA) is released.
+The County has set a goal of the rehabilitation of 15-unitsbetween 2021-2029 (equals 3-units per year for 5-years).